Navideck/Romo-iOS-SDK/README.md

 platform :ios, '7.0'

 target 'My Cool Romo App' do
-  # Uncomment the next line if you're using Swift or would like to use dynamic frameworks
+  # Comment the next line if you don't want to use dynamic frameworks
-  # use_frameworks!
+  use_frameworks!

   # Pods for My Cool Romo App
   pod 'Romo'